skibblenybbles/django-daydreamer/README.md

 view has a matching method name, i.e. `get()`, the request is allowed.
 Otherwise, it is denied with a 405 method not allowed response.

-##### `class daydreamer.views.core.Denial(daydreamer.views.core.Deny)`
+##### `class Denial(daydreamer.views.core.Deny)`

-This view class implements a declarative API for controlling request denial behavior.
+This abstract view class implements a declarative API for controlling request denial behavior.
 It provides the `deny()` method, whose behavior is controlled by attributes set on the class.
 The `deny()` method should be called with a name prefix, which it will use to look up the controlling attributes.
 The controlling attributes are:

 * `<prefix>_raise` whether an exception should be raised